-5 years after starting the monetization movement in the CX world, we were ecstatic to be back at Monetize! with the best of the best in B2B account experience.
+5 years after starting the monetization movement in the world of customer experience (CX), we were ecstatic to be back at Monetize! our leading voice of the customer (VoC) conference in Amsterdam.

 We kicked off with a presentation from CustomerGauge founder, Adam Dorrell, where he shared three core elements of a successful B2B CX program: